-The program is designed to license school administrators based on State Board policy and standards.
-In order to be eligible for the program, a candidate must have:
+The program is designed to license school administrators based on Tennessee State Board policy and standards.
+In order to be eligible for the program, a candidate must complete the EdS Leadership Licensure Pre-Admissions Packet and Admission Portfolio.
+Applicants can obtain a copy of the packet from Kay Lewis in the Graduate Education Office, or the Admissions Packet can be found on the Graduate Education website at www.lmunet.edu/education.